We look forward to having you join us, it’s time to get your Vitamin Sea!

 Yes.
 We disinfect ALL touchable surfaces; vessel railings, counter tops, restrooms, handles, table tops, etc. with Oxivir ®TB – Hospital Grade Disinfectant Cleaner, which kills coronavirus in 1-minute.

 No. We are not offering the self-serve buffet anymore.
-Instead, an assigned crew member will be serving you from the buffet.
 Communal foods, such as condiments, chips, etc. have been eliminated and replaced with individually packaged servings.

 Yes.
 We’ve installed Plexiglass Sneeze guard protectors at our food and beverage stations and between seating areas, both on the lower and upper decks, the food & beverage bar, the check-in podium, and our newly remodeled retail store.
 We’ve added more sanitizing stations on both the lower and upper deck.
 Three new touchless sensor bathroom water faucets have been installed in our restrooms for prevention of cross contamination.